lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 If a command is invalid, the behavior depends on the current state.
 If the current state is `Reset`, the invalid command is immediately rejected as the key manager FSM has not yet been initialized.
-If the current state is any other state, the key manager FSM processes with random, dummy data, but does not update working state or relevant output registers.
+If the current state is any other state, the key manager sequences random, dummy data to the KMAC module, but does not update internal key, sideload key slots or software keys.
 For each valid command, a set of inputs are selected and sequenced to the KMAC module.

-During `Disable` and `Invalid` states, working state and output registers are updated based on the input commands as with normal states.
+During `Disable` and `Invalid` states, the internal key, sideload key slots and software key are updated based on the input commands as with normal states.
 There are however a few differences:
--  Working state and output registers are updated regardless of any error status to ensure their values are further scrambled.
+-  The updates are made regardless of any error status to ensure their values are further scrambled.
 -  Instead of normal input data, random data is selected for KMAC processing.
 -  All operations return an invalid operations error, in addition to any other error that might naturally occur.